 - If necessary, document the location of victims, witnesses, machinery, energy sources, and hazardous materials.

 - Complete an accident investigation report and submit it to the VP-Service

-We are is striving for an accident free workplace.
+We are striving for an accident-free workplace.
 An accident is a learning event for our safety program.
 But the recurrence of the same accident is a failure of the safety program!
 Intensive accident investigation should prevent any failures.